-In 1H FY03/22, property leasing revenue was generally strong and orders for construction projects increased.
-However, the spread of COVID-19 limited sales activities for the company's serviced elderly housing facilities, leading to sluggish growth in occupancy.
-As of end-September 2021, the company reported stable occupancy rates at three of its five properties, while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 78.1% (with 64 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 70.7% (with 82 out of 116 units occupied).
+Property leasing revenue was generally strong and orders for construction projects increased.
+However, occupancy rates at the company's serviced elderly housing facilities remained sluggish.
+As of end-December 2021, the company reported stable occupancy rates at three of its five properties, while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 78.1% (with 64 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 69.8% (with 81 out of 116 units occupied).

-• Segment sales: JPY1.2bn (-6.6% YoY)

-• Segment profit: JPY1mn (versus loss of JPY13mn in 1H FY03/21)
+- Segment sales: JPY1.8bn (-6.5% YoY) - Segment profit: JPY7mn (versus a loss of JPY2mn in the previous year)